Inside Out (Traveling Wilburys song)

 "Inside Out" is a song by the British–American supergroup the Traveling Wilburys from their 1990 album Traveling Wilburys Vol. 3.
 It was written by all the members of the band, which had been reduced to a foursome following the death of Roy Orbison in December 1988, and it was the first song they worked on for the album.
 The lyrics address environmental issues and describe a world turned yellow.

 Recording for the track began at a private studio in Bel Air in Los Angeles, in April 1990, and was completed three months later at George Harrison's Friar Park studio in England.
-The song was issued as a promotional single in the United States, where it peaked at number 16 on Billboards Album Rock Tracks chart.
-In some other countries, it was released on a commercial single, backed by an instrumental version of the Vol. 3 track "New Blue Moon".
-The single peaked at number 50 on Canada's RPM chart.
+The song was released on a commercial single in selected countries in February 1991, backed by an instrumental version of the Vol. 3 track "New Blue Moon".
+The single peaked at number 50 on Canada's RPM chart and 117 on the ARIA singles chart.